 Alumni are becoming more involved through a growing network.
 Annual regional meetings are planned by alumni themselves, and therefore are relatively informal.
 Likewise, all are welcome to return to the school for the annual parade, and many retain ongoing contact with administration, something that is further serviced through an alumni newsletter.

-That’s what Robert Land Academy does for students, and is something they’ve been doing for more than four decades.
+That’s what Robert Land Academy does for students, and it is something the school has been doing for more than four decades.
 The program “builds up confidence in small steps,” says Harley, “and I think that confidence is based upon genuine achievement.
 And no matter how small or trivial it is, it’s genuine recognition for something that they did.”
-The academic program is demonstrably strong, but for the students that enroll, it’s that growing sense of confidence and self-worth that is most transformative.
+The academic program is demonstrably strong, but for the students that enrol, it’s that growing sense of confidence and self-worth that is most transformative.